Discipleship & Dominion

 And yet we have the constant call from pastors and female “theologians” for men to do some dishes.

-Take for example Aimee Byrd, back when she was still closeted and pretending to be orthodox, wrote an article on Mortification of Spin—evidently a precursor to her later book of the same name: Recovering from Biblical Manhood and Womanhood.
+Take for example Aimee Byrd.
+Back when she was still closeted and pretending to be orthodox, she wrote an article on Mortification of Spin—evidently a precursor to her later book of the same name: Recovering from Biblical Manhood and Womanhood.
 (Note the preposition: recovering from it.)
 The post is mostly a meandering rant against John Piper for saying, “The more women can arouse men by doing typically masculine things, the less they can count on receiving from men a sensitivity to typically feminine needs.”
 Admittedly, Piper’s wording in the larger section she quotes is awkward—but what is notable is the conclusion of Byrd’s post.
 She rejects housework as tied up with femininity, and advances instead the myth of choreplay:

 Byrd isn’t an outlier.
 There are many others like her.
 For example, we have so-called complementarian Christian musicians taking it beyond dishes: